dennizl/CleanDataProjectCourse/CodeBook.md

 * **Magnitude** (select variables): Some variables, which include the term *Magnitude* in the column label, report the magnitude of the three-dimenisional signals obtained, calculated using the Euclidean norm.
   * Examples: *timeBodyAccelerometerMagnitudeStdDev*, *timeGravityAccelerometerMagnitudeMean*, and *frequencyBodyAccelerometerMagnitudeMean*

+Note that each measurement was normalized and bounded within [-1,1].

 ## Full List of Variables